Using Deodorant: 5 Mistakes to Stop Making

 Using deodorant isn’t rocket science, but are you doing it right?
 Find out if you are guilty of these common deodorant mistakes.

-If you're still experiencing excessive sweating or body odor despite consistently using deodorant, you may be doing it wrong.
+If you're still experiencing or despite consistently using , you may be doing it wrong.
 Once you’ve ruled out the possibility that you may have hyperhidrosis or an underlying condition that causes BO (consult your doctor), check out these common mistakes people make when using deodorant.
 How many are you guilty of?

 You’re Not Using the Right Product

 Are you using deodorant when you need an antiperspirant?
 Or maybe you need both?
 Deodorant and antiperspirant are not interchangeable.
 The main function of an antiperspirant is to reduce perspiration.
 It does this by temporarily plugging the sweat glands in the outer layer of the skin.
 It’s ideal for individuals who experience excessive underarm sweating, which can be dyahe.
 Deodorants, on the other hand, are formulated to fight or cover up body odor.

 You’re Putting Too Little Product

 The amount of deodorant required depends on your .
 If your deodorant doesn’t seem to work, try applying just a tad more.
 Generally, two or three swipes should be enough.
 Start at the center of the armpit — on clean, dry skin — and work your way outwards.
 Be careful not to put too much, as this may lead to irritation and discomfort.
 The best time to use deodorant is at night .
 However, many people feel more confident about it when applied in the morning.
 That’s fine, too.

 Not Letting It Dry Before Putting on Clothes